gordonn/dotfiles/README.md

 *Websites without a background will display the browser UI underneath the content.

+### Other Options
-Other: Remove all the toolbar items, make the URL bar floating in the settings and disabling bookmarks bar.
+- Remove all the removeable toolbar items for a more minimal feel
+- Make the URL bar floating in Zen Settings > Look and Feel
+- Disabling bookmarks bar